arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	The solution contains the following projects:

 	- **MyTodo**.
 A standard cloud service project configured to support a single web role named **MyTodo.WebUx**.
 	- **MyTodo.WebUx**.
-A web role that hosts the MyTODO ASP.NET MVC application in Windows Azure.
+A web role that hosts the myTODO ASP.NET MVC application in Windows Azure.

 1. Ensure that the **System.Web.Mvc** assembly is included in the service package that you deploy to Windows Azure.
 To do this, expand the **References** node in **Solution Explorer** for the **MyTodo.WebUx** project, right-click the **System.Web.Mvc** assembly and select **Properties**.